 Although if you don't have a clue about how to build an online store, let alone writing half a line of code - even if your life depends on it, you might want to opt for Wix (especially if it's your first store).
 Its dynamic pages, intuitive, neatly organized interface, and elegant themes will help you manifest yourself with an identical business image.

 Going with WooCommerce, you won't be thrilled with a limited feature set or a weak, cumbersome system.
 Thanks to the tech-first mentality, this WordPress plugin is more customizable, adaptable, and extendable than any other open-source A-listers.

 Rephrasing the famous saying, it's better to try once than to read a hundred overviews and comparisons.
-So, if you're having a hard time deciding which platform, Wix, or WooCommerce to stick with, try out them both (with Wix, it's as easy as signing up, but with WooCommerce you'll need a website to start with).
+So, if you're having a hard time deciding which platform, Wix, or WooCommerce to stick with, try them both out (with Wix, it's as easy as signing up, but with WooCommerce, you'll need a website to start with).

 P.S.
 Whatever you choose, remember the opportunity of migration with Cart2Cart in case you decide to move your store to another shopping cart.
 So, if you're currently using WooCommerce and would like to transfer data to Wix, start your free Demo migration right away!